LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 To check if it was successfully created, run `db.users.find().pretty()` — this will output all users in the database.

-## Creating the Login Form Using EJS
+## Create the Login Form Using EJS

 You'll use Embedded JavaScript (EJS) to create a front-end for your application.